Is the left right political spectrum still applicable ?

 Edit

-The USA is unique, and its political terminology doesn't align neatly with the broader Western world and cannot be compared to it , requiring careful examination.
 The U.S. describes its political landscape in ways often distorted by a narcissistic focus on its own history and experiences.
 To understand the U.S. political system, one must first grasp the typical Western political spectrum above and then place the U.S. within it.
-This involves unpacking how the U.S. developed its own terminology and what these terms truly represent.
+This involves unpacking how the U.S. developed its own terminology which means changing word definitions and what these terms truly represent.

 In contrast, most Western nations—like the UK, New Zealand, and Germany—had/have active social democratic parties (such as the Labour Party or SPD).
 The U.S.A however, experienced only a brief progressive phase before World War I and never embraced the collective ideologies prominent in other Western democracies.
 Where the typical Western political spectrum spans communist, socialist, social democratic, and modern liberal (neoliberal) parties, the U.S. political landscape is framed differently depending on who is describing it.